Skip to content

 ‘We aren’t in the banking business,’ they said.

-What happened in Kenya next helped shape M-Pesa.
-In the industrial town of Thika, M-Pesa was piloted as a micro-finance loan platform with several hundred customers, organized into groups – including people appointed as treasurers and secretaries.
+In the industrial town of Thika, M-Pesa was piloted as a micro-finance loan platform with several hundred customers, organized into groups, including people appointed as treasurers and secretaries.

 “It was a very complex microfinance disbursement and recovery platform.
-Microfinance of course at that time was key… So we thought we were on a great thing in building this microfinance payments platform.”
+Microfinance, of course, at that time was key… So we thought we were on a great thing in building this microfinance payments platform.”

 However, a few weeks after the pilot of the service, Hughes and his team started to notice that their customers were loading more money onto their wallets than they needed to be able to pay their group’s treasurer.

-Hughes quickly discovered that the customers had not only found the mobile wallets convenient when it came to paying the microfinance group treasurers, but had also used the wallets to pay friends and family within the test group.
+Customers had not only found the mobile wallets convenient when it came to paying the microfinance group treasurers, but had also used the wallets to pay friends and family within the test group.

 “So of course, a light went on – we cut out all that complexity in the microfinance loan system and went to market with a send-money-home, person-to-person payment platform… and the rest is history.
 We launched M-Pesa in 2007.”